astigmatism/expressjs-ptt-server/README.md

 Auth:

-I got most of my info from (http://mherman.org/blog/2013/11/11/user-authentication-with-passport-dot-js/#.VT_mUq1Vikr) Auth was build around the Passport plugin and was implemented mainly by following the tutorial.
-Very little of the code is my own work.
-Session details are stored in a cookie (with auth) thanks to express-session, passport and mongostore.
+Since this project is meant to be a restful server, I got most of my info from (http://scottksmith.com/blog/2014/05/29/beer-locker-building-a-restful-api-with-node-passport/)

 Tools useful for development: